dreamorosi/serverless-semantic-search-hashnode/README.md

 const WEBHOOK_URL = "https://your-webhook-url.com"; // <-- Update this with the distribution URL you copied earlier
 ```

-Then, you can run the script by running the following command:
+Then, you can run the script with the following command:

 ```bash
 npm run index_existing_posts